Zina: Homosexuality

 Some scholars indicate this verse as the prescribed punishment for homosexuality in the Quran:

-However, there are different interpretations of the last verse where who the Quran refers to as "two among you".
+However, there are different interpretations of the last verse where the Quran refers to as "two among you".
 Pakistani scholar Javed Ahmed Ghamidi sees it as a reference to premarital sexual relationships between men and women.
 In his opinion, the preceding Ayat of Sura Nisa deals with prostitutes of the time.
 He believes these rulings were temporary and were abrogated later when a functioning state was established and society was ready for permanent rulings, which came in Sura Nur, Ayat 2 and 3, prescribing flogging as a punishment for adultery.
 He does not see stoning as a prescribed punishment, even for married men, and considers the Hadiths quoted supporting that view to be dealing with either rape or prostitution, where the strictest punishment under Islam for spreading "fasad fil ardh", meaning corruption in the land, referring to egregious acts of defiance to the rule of law was carried out.

+Maliki, Shafi'i and Hanbali jurists insist that anal sex between men is a hudud crime punished with death, however Hanafi jurists argue that the act is immoral and forbidden but does not qualify as a hudud violation.